 Lawful basis for processing including basis of legitimate interest

-Corresponding with you about our actual/potential relationship and to onboard you/your company as a new customer or as a new supplier/service provider to one or more Prism Group entities
+Corresponding with you about our actual/ potential relationship, to onboard you/your company as a new client or as a new supplier/service provider to one or more Prism Group entities, and ongoing in relation to our compliance-related activities and obligations.

 (a) Necessary for our legitimate interests (to negotiate, implement and perform our contract/pursue our commercial relationship with you/your employer/company)